grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-Now, I said (and I hope you saw this) that the `Game`, `Level1` and `Level2` classes violate the principle of separating usage from construction.
+Now, I said (and I hope you see it in the code above) that the `Game`, `Level1` and `Level2` classes violate the principle of separating use from construction.
 We don't like this, do we?
 So now we will try to make them more compliant with the principle.

-#### Achieving separation of usage from construction
+#### Achieving separation of use from construction

-First, let us refactor the `Level1` and `Level2` to follow the principle by moving instantiation of their castles out.
-As existence of a castle is required for a level to make sense at all - we will say this in code by using the approach of passing a castle through constructor:
+First, let us refactor the `Level1` and `Level2` according to the principle by moving instantiation of their castles out.
+As existence of a castle is required for a level to make sense at all - we will say this in code by using the approach of passing a castle through a `Level`'s constructor:

-TODO

 {lang="csharp"}
 ~~~